wallflower6/LameSpaceCollector/README.md

 Having always had a problem with being stuck in a tutorial rut, this project is the first I've built without following any particular tutorial, but through extensive googling, a few YouTube videos and some prior knowledge of Unity.
-Hence, it's pretty boring and lame.
+Hence, it's pretty boring and lame, and has some bugs.
 Screenshots of gameplay are included below.

 <br>
 Assets used: <br>